M66B/FairEmail/README.md

 * Built with latest development tools and libraries
 * Android 6 Marshmallow or later required

+This app is minimalistic by design, so you can concentrate on reading and writing messages.

 This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.

 Downloads